voxmatt/space-agent/README.md

 - **Menu Bar Icon**: Change the emoji or text shown in the menu bar (default: 🚀)
 - **Polling Interval**: Adjust how often the app checks for space changes (5-60 seconds, default: 15)
 - **Log Level**: Set minimum logging level for debug logs (Debug, Info, Warning, Error)
+- **Trigger Shortcut on Space Change**: Enable automatic shortcut execution when switching spaces
+- **Shortcut Name**: Name of the shortcut to trigger (receives space number as input)

 Additional features in the Settings window:
 - **View Logs**: Open the debug log file in Console.app